 Of course, they are now perfect in all circumstances: the potential disadvantages of strand woven bamboo floors include.

 - Nail-down versions require a special nailer: Dense hardwoods like Brazilian Teak and strand woven bamboo are much harder (which is why they last so much longer) than traditional hardwoods.
-Due their density, you’ll need to rent an 18 gauge cleat nailer to nail down strand woven bamboo flooring, and these nailers can sometimes be hard to find, however most bamboo retailers rent them.
+Due to their density, you’ll need to rent an 18 gauge cleat nailer to nail down strand woven bamboo flooring.
+These nailers can sometimes be hard to find.
+However, most bamboo retailers rent them.

 Solid “Classic” Bamboo Floors (also called “horizontal” or “vertical” bamboo floors)

-These floors are also made from 100% Moso bamboo but their manufacturing process is a bit more simple than that used to produce strand woven bamboo flooring.
-The planks are still tough when compared to other types of flooring, but less so than strand woven bamboo.
+These floors are also made from 100% Moso bamboo.
+However, their manufacturing process is a bit simpler than that used to produce strand bamboo flooring.
+The planks are still tough compared to other flooring types, but less so than strand bamboo.

 How are they made?

-This process is slightly less intense than the method for creating strand woven bamboo floors, but it also allows for some variety in the style of the floor.
+This process is slightly less intense than the method for creating strand woven bamboo floors, but it also allows for some variety in the floor style.